Press Release

 At this point, you have several options: you might try reaching out to a different journalist who covers similar topics, reframe your announcement to emphasize a different news angle, or consider whether your story might be better suited to a different section of the publication.

 Sometimes, the timing simply isn’t right for your announcement.
 Major news events can overshadow otherwise newsworthy stories, and editorial priorities shift constantly.
-If your press release hasn’t gained traction after appropriate follow-up, consider whether it might work better as part of a broader trend piece or as a contributed opinion piece rather than a news item.
+If your release hasn’t gained traction after appropriate follow-up, consider whether it might work better as part of a broader trend piece or as a contributed opinion piece rather than a news item.

 Maximizing the Exposure